max-mapper/get-dat/markdown/03-modify.md

 Check the local file - it should be updated!

 Currently, you're running Dat both on the remote server and at your local machine.
-Notice that your local machine says ```dat synced, waiting for updates.```....what happens if you make changes to the remote file?
+Notice that your local machine says ```dat synced, waiting for updates.``` What happens if you make changes to the remote file while your local machine is watching?

 Pull up your terminal window next to the browser window and edit the `welcome.txt` file on ther server again.
-You can watch the  file live sync to your machine as you type.
+Watch what happens in the terminal window.
+The file will live sync to your machine as you type.
 Isn't that cool?